What is Roller Derby?

 The sport of Roller Derby consists of two teams of four defensive players and one jammer – the point scorer.
 The game begins with the pivots and the blockers (defensive players) skating in front in a tight formation (the pack).

 The jammers may continue to race and score points for two minutes or until the lead jammer “calls off the jam” (by putting her hands on her hips).
-Generally, a jammer scores four points each time she makes it through the pack within bounds and five points if she laps the other jammer!
 Like any sport, Roller Derby has many fine print detailed rules, penalties and strategies!
+You can see the rules here if you are interested.
 And obviously, the team with the most points at the end of the game wins!

 PENALTIES & RULES

 - No deliberate falling in front of another skater